k-CIR/cir-wiki/docs/bmic/01_getting_started/01_Mounting.md

    * **matlab:** Map \\\\193.10.16.204\\matlab to another drive name (typically X:)
       * This is the file server for MATLAB scripts

+7. When prompted for username and password, enter your full KI email adddress and password respectively

 ## Linux (Debian/Ubuntu)